 The Athens Riviera and beyond is all yours to explore like an open canvas.
 I felt strange jumping off the boat, leisurely dining at one of the many restaurants lining the marina, before being back within the heart of the city within minutes.

 I’ve already made plans with one of my best friends who has insisted on a Mama Mia themed adventure.
 I wonder what skipper will be lining up to take that job?

 Want to Visit the Athens Riviera?
 Pin It!

 I was invited back to Athens by Marketing Greece who I worked with back in June when learning more about their new comprehensive online resource, Discover Greece.
-As part of their new “I’m An Athenian” campaign, I was sent to uncover the best of Athens, from the hidden hotspots to the best kept local secrets, with a little guidance on where to find them.
+As part of their “I’m An Athenian”, I was sent to uncover the best of Athens, from the hidden hotspots to the best kept local secrets, with a little guidance on where to find them.

 READ MORE: This Is How to Travel to Athens – A City Explorer’s Guide for Greece’s Capital